geem-lab/overreact-guide/README.md

 [^microkinetic]:

-Microkinetic modeling is a techinque used to predict the outcome of complex chemical reactions.
+Microkinetic modeling is a technique used to predict the outcome of complex chemical reactions.
 It can be used to investigate the catalytic transformations of molecules.